 #3.
 You’ll enjoy a Real Breakfast

-People, usually, eat poorly in the morning because they’re rushing and don’t have time to fix themselves a nutritious meals.
-They end up eating frozen waffles, muffins, or breakfast cereals that contains highly-processed sugar, only to experience a mid-morning crash that typically follows a high-sugar breakfast.
+People, usually, eat poorly in the morning because they’re rushing and don’t have time to fix themselves nutritious meals.
+They end up eating frozen waffles, muffins, or breakfast cereals that contain highly processed sugar, only to experience a mid-morning crash that typically follows a high-sugar breakfast.

 When you become an early riser, you can take the time to scramble a few eggs, for example, enjoy some oatmeal, eat some fruit, etc.